Ontario Collaborative Family Lawyers

 Find a Skilled Lawyer

 When you and your spouse realize that your marriage has broken down and there is no possibility of reconciliation, there are a lot of decisions with which you will both be faced.
 Therefore, the first thing to do would be to retain a lawyer.
 Once you have located a lawyer, it is his or her responsibility to discuss all the various options that are available to you depending on the facts of your case.
 In some cases, litigation might be inescapable; however, in most, alternative dispute resolution is an attractive alternative.
-Therefore, if you and your spouse are still amicable (and would like to remain so) and would like to control the process and have primary decision-making abilities with regards to division of assets, custody and access, and support, then you should choose to engage in collaborative family Law.
+Therefore, if you and your spouse are still amicable (and would like to remain so) and would like to control the process and have primary decision-making abilities with regards to division of assets, parenting time and decision-making responsibility, and support, then you should choose to engage in collaborative family Law.
 Recall that the decision to engage in collaborative family law must be voluntary and consensual therefore you must both select this form of dispute resolution prior to commencing.

 Once you have decided that you would like to resolve your issues through collaborative family law, you should both undergo a series of one-way meetings with your respective lawyers to discuss and understand what the process entails and what you can expect.
 Furthermore, it is during this process that all necessary and relevant information is gathered, i.e. financial.
 Both your lawyer and your spouse’s lawyer will then set a date for the first four-way meeting.